copyrite/LwotcMinimalText/XComGame.md

 * Stunned targets will also be knocked back.

 ## Rend The Marked
 Throwing knives apply a stacking debuff of +50 crit chance against the target per stack.
-1 turn duration.
+Each stack has a 1 turn duration.

 ## Repair
 Use your BIT to heal a robotic ally for 6 HP.
-* {% 1AP NTE %}
+* {% AP1 NTE %}
 * {% CHARGES %}
 * Healed HP improves with BIT tier.